Kitten to Full Grown Bengal Cat (General Information)

 The origin of the Bengal dates back to the 1960s, although it wasn't until the early 1980s that the breed was first introduced to the International Cat Association TICA.
 Passionate breeder Jean Mills had the ambition to create a domestic cat that looked like a wildcat.
-She, therefore, opted for a cross between the American Shorthair and the Asian wild cat, before refining the characteristics of the breed by crossing with other animals, such as Siamese.
+She, therefore, opted for a cross between the domestic shorthair and the Asian leopard cat before refining the characteristics of the breed by crossing with other animals, such as Siamese.
 The Bengal was recognized as an official breed in 1983 in the United States.
 France had to wait until 1993 to see the first births.

 Full Grown Bengal Cat’s Ideal Master

-The Bengal is an easy-going cat that is well suited to families, even with young children, and to all master profiles.
+The Bengal is an easy-going cat well suited to families, even with young children, and all guardian profiles.
 Very sweet, he likes to be cuddled by little ones and can become a patient playmate.

 Like many breeds of cats, the Bengal can be left alone for long hours.
-Therefore, it is perfect for active people who have to be away regularly.
+Therefore, he is perfect for active people who must be away regularly.

 Bengal, male or female?

 Both male and female Bengals share identical characteristics.
 However, their physical characteristics are different.
-The males are more impressive, with a size of about 35 cm for a weight of 4.5 to 6.8 kg.
-Thinner, the females measure about 30 cm, for a weight of 3.6 to 5.4 kg.
+The males are more impressive, with a size of about 17 inches for a weight of 10 to 15 lb.
+Thinner, the females measure about 12 inches, for a weight of 8 to 12 lb.